What is digital continuity?

 Data quality, consistency, and governance are the foundations of digital continuity.
 The aim is to build a single source of truth, where product data is validated, traced, and accessible to all authorized actors.

-PLM plays a pivotal role in this system: it serves as a structuring framework for managing information and technical processes: CAD, nomenclature, requirements, configurations, configurations, validation or modification circuits...
+PLM plays a pivotal role in this system: it serves as a structuring framework for managing information and technical processes: CAD, nomenclature, requirements, configurations, validation or modification circuits...

 Connected to other systems (CAD, ERP, MES...), it becomes the core of digital continuity, ensuring that each data flows correctly in the digital ecosystem.